raclettejs/raclette-docs/docs/introduction/cli-commands.md

 ### `raclette build`

-Builds the Raclette project for production.
+Builds the raclette project for production.

 This generates a production-specific `docker-compose` file and a production `tsconfig.json`.